hartwigmedical/hmftools/serve/README.md

 **S**earch **E**xternal **R**esources for **V**ariant **E**vidence

 SERVE harmonizes different sources of evidence into a single unified model that can be readily used in genomic analyses.
-The model provides a mapping from genomic events to clinical evidence (responsiveness or resistance for specific drugs).
-In addition, SERVE provides lists of genomic events known to be able to drive cancer.
+The model provides a mapping from genomic events to clinical evidence.
+In addition, SERVE generates output containing all genomic events that are implied to be able to driver cancer.

-### Inputs
+### Supported input knowledgebases

 The following inputs are supported in SERVE:
  - [CGI](https://www.cancergenomeinterpreter.org) - general purpose knowledgebase that is supported through [VICC](http://cancervariants.org)